-The American Public Transportation Association is a nonprofit international association of 1,500 public- and private-sector organizations that represents a \$79 billion industry that directly employs 430,000 people and supports millions of private-sector jobs.
-APTA members are engaged in the areas of bus, paratransit, light rail, commuter rail, subways, waterborne services, and intercity and high-speed passenger rail.
-This includes transit systems; planning, design, construction, and finance firms; product and service providers; academic institutions; transit associations and state departments of transportation.
+The American Public Transportation Association is a nonprofit international association of more than 1,600 public- and private-sector organizations that represents a \$79 billion industry that directly employs more than 430,000 people and supports millions of private-sector jobs.
 APTA is the only association in North America that represents all modes of public transportation.
 APTA members serve the public interest by providing safe, efficient, and economical transit services and products.